oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 `intel-oneapi-mkl/2023.0.0-intel      ucx/1.13.0`

-Thus, if we want to use the toolchains managed by NREL, we must use the intel oneapi toolchain in our VASP build, since `intel-oneapi-mkl/2023.0.0-intel` is the only available mkl module.
+Thus, if we want to use the toolchains managed by NREL, we must use the Intel oneapi toolchain in our VASP build, since `intel-oneapi-mkl/2023.0.0-intel` is the only available mkl module.
 If you want to use a different toolchain, you could build MKL yourself, but that’s outside the scope of this article.

-To “use the intel oneapi toolchain” means to use intel compilers and Intel’s implementation of MPI to compile VASP.
+To “use the Intel oneapi toolchain” means to use Intel compilers and Intel’s implementation of MPI to compile VASP.
 We’re doing this because mkl was built with this toolchain, and we want our toolchains to match as best as possible to minimize build errors and bugs.

 Let’s prepare our environment to use this toolchain.
 First,

 `module purge`

 To clear your environment.
-Now, we want the intel oneapi mkl module, the intel fortran compiler (ifort), and the intel MPI fortran compiler (mpiifort).
+Now, we want the Intel oneapi mkl module, the Intel fortran compiler (ifort), and the Intel MPI fortran compiler (mpiifort).
 Type:

 `module avail 2>&1 | grep oneapi`